act-rules/act-rules.github.io/pages/algorithms/interactive-element.md

     *:not([tabindex=-1]):not([role])

-2. An element is interactive if it has an ARIA role that inherits from the abstract `widget` role, and if it matches the following selector:
+2. An element is interactive if it has an ARIA role that inherits from the abstract `widget` role and matches the following selector:

     *[tabindex][:not([tabindex=-1])